avast/PurpleDome/README.md

 ## Installation

-On a current Ubuntu system, just execute the *init.sh* to install the required packages and set up the virtual env.
+On a current Ubuntu 21.10 system, just execute the *init.sh* to install the required packages and set up the virtual env.

+You need python 3.9 (which is part of this Ubuntu)

+And it will not run properly in a VM as it spawns its own VMs ... unless VT-x is available.
+We confirmed it is working in VirtualBox.
+Please reserve enough disk space.
+The simple hello_world will already download a kali and an ubuntu image.
+They must be stored on your VM.

 ```
 ./init.sh